dannguy1/OPMAS/SETUP.md

 # OPMAS Monorepo Setup Guide

 ## Overview
-This guide outlines the steps to set up the OPMAS monorepo structure, which will contain all components (Management API, Backend Services, Frontend, Agents) in a single repository.
+This guide outlines the steps to set up the OPMAS monorepo structure, which will contain all components (Management API, Core Services, UI, Agents) in a single repository.
 This approach allows for:
 - Coordinated development across components
 - Shared configuration and documentation
 - Simplified dependency management